 Miles resumed pacing before turning back to Dr. Jones.
 “So what are you saying, only doctors are to be sent on this assignment?”

 “The DHI is working another case.
-We’ll be selecting agents for the new mission in a couple months.
+We’ll be selecting agents for this new mission in a couple months.
 You’re much better suited for that assignment.”

-Miles clenched his jaw.
+Miles clenched his jaw and stepped toward Jones before stopping short.
 He wanted to grab Dr. Jones by his lapels and lift him off the floor.

 “It’s not an option.
 You know that I have to go.”